 The children learn the sounds of the letters and can associate the sound with the symbol.
 Once the children are phonetically aware, they begin blending sounds together and developing “word attack skills.”
-These skills include listening to a word, hearing the sounds and then spelling the word.
+These skills include listening to a word, hearing the sounds, and spelling the word.
 This sequence develops a love of reading in the child.
 Our goal is to provide the foundation for fluent reading.

-Extension: Many of the sensorial materials that your child used when they were younger are now used as extensions to materials.
+Many of the sensorial materials that your child used when they were younger are now used as extensions to materials.
 For example, the colored bead stair your child used for counting, can now be used for addition and multiplication.

-Journals: Each child will receive a journal that they will use to record work done during class.
+Each child will receive a journal that they will use to record work done during class.
 This encourages the act of writing, which in turn promotes handwriting.

-Latin: Students receive weekly Latin lessons.
+Students receive weekly Latin lessons.
 In learning Latin, children enhance their knowledge of grammar and syntax.
 Latin is the language of law, government, logic, theology and is the best preparation for learning any language.
 About two thirds of English words are derived from Latin.
 Learning Latin is an efficient way to learn grammar and provides insights into English vocabulary.
 It also leads to an increase in scores on standardized tests.

 Concrete Math Experiences